 This paper investigates the use of transaction data for credit scoring.
-We examined propositional and relational methods to classify customers and find that transaction data should be modelled in a relational manner.
-We show that payment data adds complementary predictive power to the traditional credit scores.
-Best results are found when the default probability scores of a direct network (linking clients that transacted with each other) are combined with the scores of an implied network (linking clients if they transacted with the same entities) and the bank's own ratings.
-We find that electronic transfers are more predictive than point-of-sales transactions, though the model still benefits from the inclusion of both transaction types.
-Adding more information to the data set by including transactions further in the past increases the models' accuracies, though this increase appears to level off when all five months of transaction data are included.
+Our first contribution is the examination of both propositional and relational methods to classify customers and the finding that transaction data should be modelled in a relational manner.
+Our second contribution is the demonstration that payment data adds complementary predictive power to the traditional credit scores.
+Thirdly, we offer guidelines to banks on the data to use and analyses to consider.
+The best results are found when the default probability scores of a direct network (linking clients that transacted with each other) are combined with the scores of an implied PSN network (linking clients if they transacted with the same entities) and the bank's own ratings.
+We find that electronic transfers are more predictive than pointof-sales transactions, though the model still benefits from the inclusion of both transaction types.
+Adding more information to the data set by including transactions further in the past increases the models' accuracy, though this increase appears to level off when all five months of transaction data are included.